FGuill/instagallery/README.md

-An application to use Instagram his instagram account and display the pictures in AR.
+An application to use his instagram account and display the pictures in AR.